silently/simplon-wiki/sql/fulltext.md

 1 row in set (0.23 sec)
 ```

-Si on omet IN BOOLEAN MODE, on est implicitement en IN NATURAL LANGUAGE MODE et, attention :
+Si on omet IN BOOLEAN MODE, on est implicitement IN NATURAL LANGUAGE MODE et là, attention :

 ```
 > SELECT COUNT(*) FROM people WHERE MATCH (biography) against ('aliquam' IN NATURAL LANGUAGE MODE);